Chinese opera: Six dynasties to Tang

+A Song dynasty painting depicting a scene from the zaju play Eye Drop Acid (眼藥酸; Yanyao suan).
+Palace Museum.

 Song to Qing

 By the Song Dynasty, Canjun Opera had become a performance that involved singing and dancing, and led to the development of Zaju (雜劇).
 Forms such as the Zaju and Nanxi (南戏) further matured in the Song dynasty (960–1279) and Yuan dynasty (1279–1368).
 Acts based on rhyming schemes and innovations such as specialized roles like Dan (旦, dàn, female), Sheng (生, shēng, male), Hua (花, huā, painted-face) and Chou (丑, chŏu, clown) were introduced into the opera.
 Although actors in theatrical performances of the Song Dynasty strictly adhered to speaking in Classical Chinese onstage, during the Yuan Dynasty actors speaking or performing lyrics in the vernacular tongue became popular on stage.
+These actors occupied very low positions in the social hierarchy of Song and Yuan; however, although performing on stage remained a low-status occupation, playwrighting became an increasingly prominent activity among higher-status literati like Guan Hanqing 關漢卿 (c.
+1241–1320) and Ma Zhiyuan 馬致遠 (c.
+1250–1321).
+Although men like Guan might occasionally perform on stage, this work largely remained the domain of lower-status actors.